friflo/Friflo.Json.Fliox/Engine/README.md

 ## Parallel Query Job

-To minimized execution time for large queries a [QueryJob](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/QueryJob.md) can be used.
+To minimize execution time for large queries a [QueryJob](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/QueryJob.md) can be used.
 It provides the same functionality as the **foreach** loop in example above but runs on multiple cores in parallel.
 E.g.
 ```csharp
     foreach (var (components, entities) in query.Chunks) { ... }